Blue Crab Abundance

 The adult female blue crab abundance has not fallen below the minimum sustainable level for female blue crabs since 2014, indicating that the population is sustainable.
 In addition, the female exploitation rate has not risen above the established sustainability threshold since 2008, which suggests that management has been effective.
 The Blue Crab Abundance Outcome is on course and is expected to be met by 2025.

-Anthropogenic activity—including harvest pressure and development that leads to the loss of fish and shellfish habitat—can affect blue crab populations.
-Environmental factors—including water temperatures, coastal currents, weather patterns and natural predation—can also affect blue crab abundance.
+Blue crabs support commercial and recreational fisheries across the region.
+Human activity—including harvest pressure and development that leads to the loss of fish and shellfish habitat—can affect blue crab populations.
+Environmental factors such as water temperatures, coastal currents, weather patterns and natural predation can also impact blue crab abundance.
 Water quality improvements, underwater grass restoration and proper harvest management will be critical to maintaining this valuable resource.

 Management Strategy